 20. Buy Pokemon Manga at the Bookstore

-Another Pokemon thing to do in Tokyo is shop for Japanese Pokemon manga, which are available in many bookstores around Tokyo.
+Another Pokemon Tokyo activity is shop for Japanese Pokemon manga, which are available in many bookstores around Tokyo.
 My favorite Japanese bookstore is Book Off, which has both new, used, and discounted books and manga available for purchase.
 Find Pokemon manga books, called Pocket Monsters or ポケットモンスター here (stock varies by location).

 You might even score a box set of Pocket Monster manga, which are available for each Pokemon generation like Ruby and Sapphire, Sword and Shield, and X and Y. Note that Pokemon manga purchased in Tokyo will likely only be in Japanese and not available in English.